waybyte/logicromsdk/docs/book/api/system/command_proc.rst

 Command Processor and Command Line Interface
 ============================================

-Logicrom SDK provide in-built command processor and CLI with many features like user authentication and command autocomplete etc.
+Logicrom OpenCPU SDK provide in-built command processor and CLI with many features like user authentication and command autocomplete etc.

 By default SDK provide system commands and linux like core utility commands.